 What happens to the results?

 The results are intended to help future students decide where to study.
 They help to ensure that universities are achieving the high standards they set for themselves.
 All responses are treated as strictly confidential, and no personally identifiable information is available to anyone at the University.
-The results are published on www.unistats.com and by the Higher Education Funding Council for England (HEFCE) in the summer.
+The results are published on www.unistats.com and by the Office for Students in the summer.
 The more students respond, the more reliable the results.

 Where can I find further information about the NSS, the TEF and tuition fees?